ombulabs/blog/_posts/2020-03-30-method-s-arguments-pt-2.markdown

 foo
 # => arg1 is: default value

-foo(1) # this is not assigned to the keyword argument
+foo(1) # this is not assigned to the keyword argument, this is a positional argument!
 # ArgumentError (wrong number of arguments (given 1, expected 0))
 ```

 We can have as many as we want, just like the required parameters.

-# Combining required and optional keyword arguments
+## Combining required and optional keyword arguments

 Now we can combine both required and optional arguments in one method definition: